 - They seem to have it all together

 - Their kids seem to have good attitudes and be well behaved, and they even look nice all the time

 - Their curriculum seems to be the perfect one for their family

-I started comparing what the blog author’s kids did, and thinking that my kids probably wouldn’t do that.
+I started comparing what the blog author’s kids did and thinking that my kids probably wouldn’t do that.
 It made me feel like I had failed in some areas of character training with my kids, which made me feel guilty.
-After ALL, I speak on “Training Character Into Your Children“, and I’ve written a book about it.
+After ALL, I speak on “How to build Godly Character Into Your Children”, and I’ve written a book about it.

 Immediately this verse that I often share came to my mind:

 For we dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by themselves, and comparing themselves among themselves, are not wise.
 II Corinthians 10:12

 God tells us here that it is NOT WISE to compare ourselves to each other.
 I would guess that is because He knows that it will take us on a downward spiral that ends in guilt, discouragement, and a loss of joy.

 What we often fail to remember is that each family and home is different, and what works for them may not work for us.
 God calls each family to different things, so we must not compare ourselves to others.